michaelkosir/vault-secrets-operator-demo/README.md

 ### Note
 This demo uses the `gavinbunney/kubectl` provider, rather than the `hashicorp/kubernetes` provider, for deploying the CRDs in order to make the demo one `terraform apply`.

 The `hashicorp/kubernetes` provider does not support deploying an Operator while also immediately using CRDs.
-For production environments, it is reccommened to use the `hashicorp/kubernetes` provider and split the Operator deployment/installation into its own repo, and the application/usage of VSO's CRDs into another repo.
+For production environments, it is recommended to use the `hashicorp/kubernetes` provider and split the Operator deployment/installation into its own repo, and the application/usage of VSO's CRDs into another repo.

 # Usage